-- Comfy beds with linens – No need to pack sleeping bags and sleep on the ground.
-The beds are firm and comfortable, and there are extra blankets if you need them.
+- Comfy beds with linens – No need to pack sleeping bags and sleep on the ground when you’re glamping.
+The beds are firm and comfortable, and there are extra blankets if needed.
 The Trappeur tent has beds for five.
 The Trappeur duo has one bed for two people.

 - Woodstove – Perfect for keeping your glamping tent warm on chilly nights.

 - Deck furniture – Deck chairs and a dining table for relaxing outside.

 Huttopia Adirondacks is more than just a collection of Lake George glamping tents.
 You can also take advantage of an onsite heated pool, a full restaurant (with crepes every morning), a camp store, hiking trails, and a playground.